What you need to know: CRS/CRN Grading System

 By Lottie Twyford

-Tomorrow, Thursday 9 July, grades for Semester 1 will be released.
-In response to the unprecedented impacts of COVID-19 on teaching and learning, the University announced an optional ‘CRS/CRN’ Grading System earlier in the Semester.
+Yesterday, Thursday 10 December, grades for Semester 2 were released.
+In response to the unprecedented impacts of COVID-19 on teaching and learning, the University announced in September that the optional ‘CRS/CRN’ Grading System would also be available in Semester 2.

-Students who wish to apply for these grades can do so via a smartform which will go live after Thursday’s grade release, and will remain live until the 16th of July.
+Students who wish to apply for these grades can do so via a smartform which will remain live until 14 December.
 This form will allow students to nominate the courses they wish to have converted to CRS/CRN grades.

 All undergraduate, postgraduate and HDR students will be eligible for the scheme, as long as they are completing coursework courses, and both domestic and international students can apply.
 However, some courses that will not be eligible for the CRS/CRN grading scheme.
 The majority of exempt courses on the list are 8000-level post graduate and 4000-level undergraduate research and thesis units.